 Juliet Haysom is an artist who is interested in architecture and makes work that has a specific relationship with place.
 Each of her projects develop out of a period of research, during which latent aspects of a site (such as its geology and history) suggest the strategies and material processes that are employed within the work.

-Juliet is currently working on two commissions in Bristol.
+Juliet has recently worked on two commissions in Bristol.
 The first, at Wapping Wharf, is within a contemporary development on the site of the New Gaol that was built in 1816.
 Openings will be made into the bricked-up ruin of the Gaol Gate, the last of the original buildings remaining on the site.
 Into these openings will be set a pair of highly-reflective glass reliefs based on details found in the collection of 200-year old architectural drawings held by the Bristol Records Office.
 The New Gaol was one of a number of pioneering prisons built in England during the early nineteenth century influenced by Bentham’s ideas about surveillance and reform.
 The glass reliefs will both allow new views into the historic structure and reflect views of the shared public realm, which has been designed to maximise ‘passive surveillance’ as a means to improve public safety.
-The scheme is due to be completed in 2018.
+The scheme is due to be completed in 2021.

 Working closely with the design team at Royal Terrace Gardens in Torquay (2011) Juliet introduced two materials throughout the scheme- white marble from Carrara, Italy, and the local pink/grey Devonian limestone.
-‘The English Riviera’ continues to emulate the whiteness of Italian architecture, while its native masonry industry- specializing in the very material that makes the local landscape so unique and distinctive- has been almost entirely lost.
+‘The English Riviera’ continues to emulate the whiteness of Italian architecture, while its native masonry industry- specialising in the very material that makes the local landscape so unique and distinctive- has been almost entirely lost.
 Carrara marble is now commonly available throughout the UK as a premium material for sculpture and architectural purposes, while the local limestone is now only quarried to be crushed for aggregate.
 Juliet’s use of both materials reconsidered and re-presented these materials in contemporary sculptural terms.

 At Lake Shore, Bristol (2008) Juliet was commissioned to articulate the proposed building’s relationship with its invisible ground source heat pump system.
 This system would provide the building with sustainable heating and cooling.
 Working closely with a specialist wax manufacturer and a bronze foundry she researched and developed an efficient and innovative method of working directly into wax and casting into bronze, sections of which would be connected together to make a tactile, thermal handrail that supplied heat to the new building.